kloya03/AuE893_KartikLoya_Sp21/catkin_ws/src/assignment3_turtlebot3/Readme.md

-In Assignment 3 we have 2 tasks:
+In Assignment 3 we have 2 tasks

-Task 1:
+Task 1
 	A) Move the turtlebot in circular motion.
 		We use the python script circle.py for its implementation.It uses the concept that when given a same angular and linear velocity to the bot it moves in circular motion.

-		Command to execute this:
+		Command to execute this
 	 $ roslaunch assignment3_turtlebot3 move.launch code:=circle